CoCoSol007/hexing/README.md

 - **Line Iterators**: Obtain positions along a line between two hexagonal positions.
 - **Number Trait**: Allow generic calculations with various numeric types.
 - **Serialization and Deserialization**: Serialize and deserialize hexagonal positions and directions with the `serde` feature.
+- **Pathfinding**: Find the shortest path between two hexagonal positions using the A* algorithm.
+- **Field of view**: Calculate the field of view of a hexagonal grid.
+- **Field of movements**: Calculate the movement field of a hexagonal grid.
+- **Noise generation**: Generate noise maps for hexagonal grids using the `noise` crate.

+> [!NOTE]
+> The Serde feature documentation is located in the [docs/serde.md](https://github.com/CoCoSol007/hexing/blob/main/docs/serde.md) file.
+And documentation for the pathfinding, field of view, field of movement and noise generation features are located in the [docs/layout.md](https://github.com/CoCoSol007/hexing/blob/main/docs/layout.md) file.

 ### Number Trait